 4-H members can expect to participate in engaging, hands-on activities such as:

-Our volunteers at 4-H are essential to helping our youth make the most of a wide variety of learning experiences For many of America's youth, 4-H volunteers are more than just tutors or program leaders—they are hope, they are comfort, and they are family.
+The volunteers in 4-H are essential to helping our youth make the most of a wide variety of learning experiences.
+For many of America's youth, 4-H volunteers are more than just tutors or program leaders—they are hope, they are comfort, and they are family.
 They are the pathway to a promising future.
 Here are ten reasons for volunteering:

 Volunteering is an opportunity to share your personal interests and expertise.
-As a 4-H volunteer you will be a part of a very rewarding experience & improving the lives of youth in your community.
-Visit our 4-H website to learn more volunteering.
+As a 4-H volunteer you will be a part of a very rewarding experience about improving the lives of youth in your community.
+Visit our 4-H website to learn more about volunteering.

-Grants & private donors support, generated nationally & locally, help fund 4-H programs.
+Grants & private donor support, generated nationally & locally, help fund 4-H programs.
 To see our programs in action, stop by the Somerset County Fair, which is held every August.
-The County Fair, which is free to the public, features our various clubs, as well as animal & agricultural shows and exhibits including a Small Animal Show, Seeing Eye Dog Show, Beef Show, Goat Show, Games on Horseback, Dairy Show, Horse Drill Team and Cat Show.
+The County Fair, which is free to the public, features our various clubs, as well as animal shows and exhibits including a small animal show, seeing eye dog demonstrations, beef show, goat show, horse shows, dairy show, robotics demonstrations, RC car and go-kart trials.

-Visit the 4-H building and find out how your child can benefit from a membership or to see how you can become a much needed volunteer and/or a supporter.
+Visit the Ted Blum 4-H Center to find out how your child can benefit from a membership or to see how you can become a much needed volunteer and/or a supporter.

 The 4-H Youth Development Program provides educational programs are offered to all youth, grades K–13, on an age appropriate basis.
 RCE is an equal opportunity program provider and employer.
 Contact the State Director's Office if you have concerns related to discrimination, 848-932-3583.